Isabel Sandoval: Career

 In 2011, Sandoval directed Señorita, a film about a trans woman working on a political campaign and raising a young boy.
 She played the film's protagonist, though she was not out as trans at the time, and has said that the role helped her realize her identity.
 In 2012, she directed the film Aparisyon (Apparition), starring actresses Jodi Sta.
 Maria and Mylene Dizon, about a convent of nuns in a remote area of the Philippines in 1971, just before the declaration of martial law by Ferdinand Marcos.

 In 2019, she directed the film Lingua Franca, which she shot in 16 days in Brooklyn, New York, starring herself, Eamon Farren and Lynn Cohen.
-In the film, Sandoval plays an undocumented Filipina trans woman who falls in love with the adult grandson of the elderly woman for whom she is working as a caregiver.
+In the film, Sandoval plays an undocumented Filipino trans woman who falls in love with the adult grandson of the elderly woman for whom she is working as a caregiver.
 Sandoval became the first out trans woman of color to compete at the Venice Film Festival when Lingua Franca premiered there.
 The film won the award for best narrative feature at the Bentonville Film Festival, and was released by ARRAY and streamed on Netflix.
 Sandoval was named Best Actress at the 18th International Cinephile Society Awards, and at the Pacific Meridian International Film Festival.

 In 2021, Sandoval wrote and directed Shangri-La (filmed in two months), a short film commissioned by the Miu Miu Women's Tales project which asks female directors to examine "femininity in the 21st century", releasing it in February 2021.
 Like Lingua Franca, Shangri-La deals with forbidden love and racial prejudice.
 The same year, she signed with Creative Artists Agency.

 Sandoval is also developing a drama for FX, Vespertine, and a film, Tropical Gothic, about the haunting of a Spanish conquistador in the 16th century Philippines and based on the 1972 short story collection of the same name by Nick Joaquin.
 In March 2021, Tropical Gothic won the VFF talent highlight award at the Berlinale, worth 10,000 euros towards its production and according to her recorded interview with GMA News, has plans to be screened at either Cannes, Venice or Berlin.

-She is also currently directing an episode of the FX drama series, Under The Banner Of Heaven, which stars Andrew Garfield.
+She directed an episode of the FX drama series Under the Banner of Heaven, which aired in 2022; it stars Andrew Garfield.

+Sandoval plans to direct her next film Moonglow, set in late-1970s Manila with Arjo Atayde attached into the project.